Free Assessment

 Cost and coverage

 Allergy drops are compounded medications — personalized for each patient — which are typically not covered by standard health insurance.
-Allergy drops normally cost about $1,000 per year, depending on the provider.
+Allergy drops normally cost about $1,000 per year.
 However, the associated allergy testing and physician consultations are normally covered by insurance plans.

 FSA / HSA eligible